Postal slowdown, mailbox removal before November election sparks mounting concerns

 On top of that, there's been a highly visible removal of blue mailboxes across the country that sparked an outcry on social media.

-A spokesman for the Postal Service confirmed to an Oregon newspaper that it had removed four blue boxes from Portland and 27 from Eugene this week, with plans to remove a few more from Portland in coming days.
+A spokesman for the Postal Service confirmed to an Oregon newspaper that it had removed four blue boxes from Portland and 27 from Eugene this week, with plans to remove a few more from Portland in the coming days.

 "The reason we're doing it is because of declining mail volume," USPS spokesman Ernie Swanson told Willamette Week.
 "Ever since the pandemic came along, people are mailing less for some reason."